BrianSeong99/leo-intro-course/unit-2/README.md

-# Unit One
+# Unit Two

 Build your first DEX on Aleo!

-Your goal in this Unit is to build a dex
+Your goal in this Unit is to build a dex where it can do swaps without revealing the owner!

 ## Introduction

 How does a DEX work?